Identity and Access Management Framework: A Complete Guide

 5 Key Components of an IAM Framework

-The IAM framework, as shown in the centralized architecture diagram, rests on four fundamental pillars that work together to provide comprehensive identity security:
+The IAM framework, as shown in the centralized architecture diagram, rests on five fundamental pillars that work together to provide comprehensive identity security:

 1. Identification